aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-security/password-protected-presentation/_index.md

   If you want only certain users to open your presentation, you can set an opening restriction.
 The restriction here prevents people from even viewing the contents of your presentation (unless they provide the password).

-  Technically, the opening restriction also prevents users from modifying your presentations: When people cannot open a presentation, they cannot make changes to it.
+  Technically, the opening restriction also prevents users from modifying your presentations: When people cannot open a presentation, they cannot make modify or make changes to it.

+  **Note** that when you password protect a presentation to prevent opening, the presentation file becomes encrypted.

 ## How to Password Protect a Presentation